 - 1 tablespoon katakuriko (potato starch), dissolved with 2 tablespoon water

 - A good pinch of freshly-ground black pepper

 - Combine the stock, sake, ginger, daikon, carrot, and enoki mushrooms in Miso-shiru Nabe.
 Set over medium-high heat.
 As soon as the broth starts to boil, reduce the heat to simmer.
 Simmer for a few minutes.

 - Add the vinegar and soy sauce.
 Adjust the seasoning with salt, if necessary.

 - Gradually stir the katakuriko mixture into the soup.

 - Gradually drizzle in the egg and turn off the heat.
 Wait for 15 seconds or so, then gently stir, so that the egg won’t make the broth cloudy.

-- Sprinkle some black pepper, drizzle the sesame oil.
-Serve into individual bowls at the table and garnish with some scallion.
+- Add the black pepper, then drizzle the sesame oil.
+Serve into individual bowls at the table and garnish with some green onion and sansho powder.